la pochette finie la pochette finie la pochette finie

 Assembling the lining

-Same thing then to the lining, there is no need to return it to the end, the front of the fabric must be found inside.
+Same thing then to the lining, there is no need to return it at the end, the front of the fabric must be found inside.

-Assemble the lining and outside the pouch at the flap, place against place.
-Draw the rounded flap with chalk (a rounded preparing itself better than two sides at right angles when it will return both tissues).
+Assemble the lining and outside of the pocket in the flap, place against place.
+Draw the rounded flap chalk (a rounded preparing itself better than two sides at right angles when it will return the two tissues).
 Sew the flap.
-Cut the excess fabric near the seam and indenting to avoid creases in the back tissues.
+Trim excess fabric near the seam and indenting to prevent wrinkles by returning the tissue.

 assembly and outer lining Front